How do Goji berries taste?

-Goji berries taste sweet to sour and are cooked in Chinese cuisine.
-In Germany, the goji berries are often mixed in muesli, smoothies or yogurts.
-They are also suitable as a snack for between.
+Goji berries taste sweet and sour.
+In Chinese cuisine, they are an ingredient for cooking.
+In Germany, we mix wolfberries in muesli, smoothies, or yogurts.
+They are also suitable as a snack for in between.

 Goji berries in Traditional Chinese Medicine

-In traditional Chinese medicine, goji berries are used to increase the yin.
-Furthermore, they are also used in case of hypertension, sugar, eye problems and support of the immune system.
-Goji berries are now called a Superfood.
+According to traditional Chinese medicine, wolfberries increase the yin.
+Furthermore, Chinese medicine recommends them in case of: hypertension, sugar, eye problems, and support of the immune system.
+They are now called a Superfood.

 According to Wikipedia, Goji berries can also trigger allergies.
-Therefore, allergy sufferers and cardiac patients should not consume Goji berries until after consultation with your doctor.
+Therefore, allergy sufferers and cardiac patients should not consume wolfberry until after consultation with your doctor.

-When vitamin K antagonists (eg., Marcumar) are administered at the same time, which are used for blood dilution, the blood-thinning effect is intensified.
+When vitamin K antagonists (eg., Marcumar) are administered at the same time, which are in use for blood dilution, the blood-thinning effect is more intense.
 Consequently, there is an increased risk of bleeding.
 (Source Wikipedia and the Medical Journal of March 2013)